539 BC

 The year 539 BC was a year of the pre-Julian Roman calendar.
-In the Roman Empire, it was known as year 215 Ab urbe condita.
+In the Roman Empire, it was known as year 215 Ab urbe condita (Latin: [ab ˈʊrbɛˈkɔndɪtaː]; 'from the founding of the City').
 The denomination 539 BC for this year has been used since the early-medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.

 Events

 By place

 The Cyrus cylinder: a contemporary cuneiform script proclaims Cyrus the Great as legitimate king of Babylon.